Schutt Sports: Concussion prevention

 Schutt has been active in developing equipment to prevent concussions in American football, including creating a device in 2008 for Arena Football League players called the "Shockometer".
 The device is shaped like a triangle, with an adhesive on one side, that sticks to the helmet.
 When a player is hit by a g-force of more than 100 g, a light in a capsule on the device will flash red.
-However, fan activity could potentially affect the device.
+However, fan activity could potentially affect the device as well as calibration Issues.
+Proper calibration is essential for accurate g-force measurement.
+If the sensors are not calibrated correctly or if the calibration process is not performed regularly, it can lead to faulty measurements.

 In 2012, the company developed a helmet line called "Vengeance", which the company stated will give players "the opportunity to face their foes head-on."
 Critics and doctors questioned the model's marketing, saying that the statement, as well as the name, can give the wrong message.
 However, Schutt CEO Robert Erb stated that the name stems from the competition between Schutt and Riddell, and that the name will not appear on the helmet.